Peakboard/peakboard.github.io/content/_administration/en-change-visualization.md

   - /administration/08-en-change-visualization.html
 ---

-To change the current visualization on a Peakboard-Box, go to Manage in the Designer.
-In the new window, click the drop-down menu to the right of the desired Peakboard-Box.
-Select the menu item Activate Peakboard.
+To change the current visualization on a Peakboard box, first open the Manage dialog.
+The desired box is selected there and then the dialog for managing the visualizations is opened via the visualization button.

 ![ActivatePeakboard](/assets/images/admin/management/manage-dialog-activate-peakboard.png)

-In the following dialog you can select the desired visualization.
+In the following dialog you can select the desired visualization and start, stop or delete it via the Play button.

 ![ActivatePeakboard2](/assets/images/admin/management/activate-peakboard-dialog.png)